stitchdata/docs/_integration-schemas/hubspot/companies.md

 ---
 tap: "hubspot"
-version: "1.0"
+version: "2.0"

 name: "companies"
 doc-link: http://developers.hubspot.com/docs/methods/companies/get_company
 singer-schema: https://github.com/singer-io/tap-hubspot/blob/master/tap_hubspot/schemas/companies.json
 description: |
-  The `companies` table contains info about the companies your HubSpot contacts belong to.
+  The `{{ table.name }}` table contains info about the companies your HubSpot contacts belong to.

-  **Note:** when this table is synced, the [`hubspot_contacts_by_company`](#hubspot_contacts_by_company) table will also be automatically synced and created in your data warehouse.

-notes:

-replication-method: "Incremental"
+replication-method: "Key-based Incremental"

+replication-key:
+  name: "hs_lastmodifieddate"

 api-method:
-  name: getACompany
+  name: "Get a company"
   doc-link: https://developers.hubspot.com/docs/methods/companies/get_company

 attributes:
-## Primary Key
   - name: "companyId"
     type: "integer"
     primary-key: true
     description: "The ID of the company."
+    foreign-key-id: "company-id"

   - name: "portalId"
     type: "integer"
-    alias: "portal-id"
     description: "The ID of the portal the company is associated with."
+    foreign-key-id: "portal-id"

   - name: "isDeleted"
     type: "boolean"
-    description: "Indicates if the company has been deleted in {{ integration.display_name }}."
+    description: "If `true`, the company has been deleted."

+  - name: "properties"
+    type: "object"
+    description: "Details about the company."
+    object-attributes:
+      - name: "description"
+        type: "string"
+        description: "The description of the company."

+      - name: "name"
+        type: "string"
+        description: "The name of the company."

+      - name: "createdate"
+        type: "date-time"
+        description: "The time the company was created."
 ---